-Dependent on itinerary, Queen of the Mississippi will feature shows featuring spectacular costumes and entertainers as talented as they come.
-Specific details of the entertainment program will be available in the near future such as entertainers, lecturers, music programs and more.
+Depending on the itinerary, Queen of the Mississippi will feature shows featuring spectacular costumes and entertainers as talented as they come.
+Specific details of the entertainment program will be available in the near future, such as entertainers, lecturers, music programs, and more.

 Source: American Cruise Lines